CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Lyric Intelligibility/cc2_lyrics.md

 </details>

-The datasets also include tracks where the singing can be more difficult to understand, either because the background level is higher than the singing level and/or the singing is difficult to understand.
-The next example, also drawn from MUSDB18-HQ dataset, illustrates how the background accompaniment can mask the singing line, affecting the intelligibility.
+The datasets also include tracks where the singing can be more difficult to hear, either because the background level is higher than the singing level and/or the singing style makes the lyrics difficult to hear.
+The next example, also drawn from MUSDB18-HQ dataset, illustrates how the background accompaniment can mask the singing line, affecting the lyric intelligibility.

 <ReactPlayer pip controls volume="0.25" width="300px" height="50px" url='/audios/cad2/rock_loud.mp3' />